Conformal Prediction-Based MPC for Stochastic Linear Systems: MAIN RESULTS

-\begin{remark} The assumption of having access to process and measurement noise samples requires a separate procedure for estimating the disturbances, as in practice only the noisy output is measurable.
-However, it allows us to establish joint guarantees for the observer-controller system, while its relaxation is left for future work. \end{remark}
+where, similarly, $\eta(t) \sim \mathcal Q^{\eta(t)}$ is drawn from an unknown distribution.
+In the following, the approach to solving \cref{opt:sftoc} is extended to the more general setting of \cref{eq:output-dynamics}, assuming the availability of i.i.d. samples $\{ \mathcal H^{(k)} \}_{k = 1}^M$ of the measurement noise trajectories, where $\mathcal H^{(k)} = (\eta^{(k)}(0), \dots, \eta^{(k)}(\bar N - 1))$. \begin{remark} Assuming access to process and measurement noise samples requires separate disturbance estimation procedures, as in practice only the noisy output is measurable.
+However, it allows establishing guarantees for the observer-controller system, while its relaxation is left for future work. \end{remark} A state observer augments the control system, producing the state estimate $\hat x(t)$.
+The observer is given by